Youth Electoral Significance Index (YESI)

 CIRCLE’s Youth Electoral Significance Index (YESI) is a valuable tool for any individual, campaign, organization, or institution that seeks to increase youth political engagement.
-The index provides a data-driven ranking of the top 10 Senate and top 10 House races where young voters have the highest potential to influence the results of 2020 elections, as well as the top 10 states where youth could determine the outcome of the presidential race.
+The index provides a data-driven ranking of the top 10 races where young voters have the highest potential to influence election results.
 The YESI can help stakeholders identify places where additional efforts and resources to turn out the youth vote could be decisive.
 It can also be a tool for equity and broadening engagement, if efforts focus on reaching those not yet engaged in the top-ranked locations.

 Previous Election Cycles

 CIRCLE previously produced Youth Electoral Significance Index rankings for the 2018 and 2020 elections.
 You can explore those indices below.